Share This Story

 As demand rises and budgets shrink, municipalities must adopt a progressive mindset.
-It isn’t just about identifying opportunities—it’s about positioning projects for success with a compelling case.
+It isn't just about identifying grant opportunities—it's about positioning projects for success with a compelling case.
 With billions on the line, community leaders can leverage five tactics to maximize their chances.

 Understanding Grant Levels

-Federal Grants: Ideal for large-scale, multi-million-dollar projects.
+- Federal Grants: Ideal for large-scale, multi-million-dollar projects.
 Major sources include:

 - FEMA's Hazard Mitigation Grant Program (HMGP) for disaster preparedness and climate adaptation.